Case Study Rachelle

 So she pointed out the ones that were completely make-up free, like this one:

 Very warm looking skin.
+But this could be because of the lighting.
 Then, the clincher for me was this photo:

 You can see the light peachiness in her skin.
 I could also see a slight softness in her coloring as well.